 Due to the one-database rule, the Outbox feature cannot guarantee consistency in a mixed-database environment.
 For example, when storing NServiceBus persistence data in RavenDB while storing business data in SQL Server, consistency cannot be achieved using the Outbox feature.
 In this type of situation, transitioning to a different persistence as described below is required.

-To migrate away from DTC, refer to the Outbox documentation, especially the section on converting from DTC to Outbox, as well as the Outbox with RavenDB persistence article, being sure to use the Switch Version button just below the article titles to customize the content for the versions of NServiceBus and NServiceBus.RavenDB currently in use.
+To migrate away from DTC, refer to the Outbox documentation, especially the section on converting from DTC to Outbox, as well as the Outbox with RavenDB persistence article, ensuring to use the Switch Version button just below the article titles to customize the content for the versions of NServiceBus and NServiceBus.RavenDB currently in use.

 Transitioning to a different persistence